Sarah-L-Prentice/Sarah-L-Prentice.github.io/README.md

-## Welcome to Sarah Louise Prentice's Homepage
+## Sarah Louise Prentice's Homepage

 I have recently entered the world of computer programming.
 Feel free to follow my projects and my progress using this page.